mfem/web/src/fem_vector_disc.md

 The containment property mentioned above means that these derivatives can simply be interpolated locally by the appropriate set of basis functions.
-These interpolations are computed using MFEM's `DiscreteInterpolator` classes.
+These interpolations can be computed using MFEM's `DiscreteInterpolator` classes.
 Specifically,

 | Derivative | MFEM Class               | Notation  | Domain | Range |